Indonesian cuisine: History

 By the 13th to 15th century, coastal Indonesian polities began to absorb culinary influences from India and the Middle East, as evidence with the adoption of curry-like recipes in the region.
-This was especially affirmative in the coastal towns of Aceh, Minangkabau lands of West Sumatra, and Malay ports of Sumatra and Malay peninsula.
+This was especially the case in the coastal towns of Aceh, Minangkabau lands of West Sumatra, and Malay ports of Sumatra and Malay peninsula.
 Subsequently, those culinary traditions displayed typical Indian culinary influences, such as kare (curry), roti cane and gulai.
 This also went hand in hand with the adoption of Islamic faith, thus encouraged halal Muslim dietary law that omits pork.
 On the other hand, the indigenous inhabitant that resides inland—such as the Bataks and Dayaks, retains their older Austronesian culinary traditions, which incorporate bushmeat, pork and blood in their daily diet.

-According to the 17th century account of Rijklof van Goens, the ambassador of the VOC for Sultan Agung's Javanese Mataram court, the techniques of meat processing (sheep, goats, and buffalo) during celebration in Java, was by grilling and frying the seasoned meat.
-Unlike European, the Javanese primarily use coconut oil instead of butter.
+According to the 17th century account of Rijklof van Goens, the ambassador of the VOC for Sultan Agung's Javanese Mataram court, meat (sheep, goat, and buffalo) was prepared for celebrations in Java by grilling and frying the seasoned meat.
+Unlike Europeans, the Javanese primarily use coconut oil instead of butter.

-Chinese immigrants has settled in Indonesian archipelago as early as Majapahit period circa 15th century CE, and accelerated during Dutch colonial period.
-The Chinese settlers introduced stir-frying technique that required the use of Chinese wok and small amount of cooking oil.
+Chinese immigrants settled in the Indonesian archipelago as early as the Majapahit period, circa 15th century CE, and came in larger numbers during the Dutch colonial period.
+The Chinese settlers introduced stir-frying technique that required the use of the Chinese wok and a small amount of cooking oil.
 They also introduced some new Chinese cuisine—including soy sauce, noodles and soybean processing technique to make tofu.
 Subsequently, soybean processing led to the possibly accidental discovery of tempeh (fermented soybean cake).
 The earliest known reference to tempeh appeared in 1815 in the Javanese manuscript of Serat Centhini.

-The vigor of spice trade during the age of exploration has brought European traders to Indonesian shores.
+Indonesian culinary traditions have been exposed to various influences.
+The vigor of spice trade during the Age of Discovery has brought European traders to Indonesian shores.
 Subsequently, European colonialism was established in the 19th century Dutch East Indies.
-The influences of European cuisine—most notably the Portuguese and Dutch, has introduced European techniques, especially in bread-making, pastries, cookies and cake-baking.
+The influences of European cuisine—most notably Portuguese and Dutch, introduced European techniques, especially in terms of bread-making, pastries, cookies and cake-baking.

-Indonesian culinary tradition has been exposed to various influences.
-Regarding the method of food processing techniques, each region has developed a specificity that ultimately leads to localization of regional taste.
+Each region has developed a specificity that ultimately leads to localization of regional taste.